 2. Create a log crayon holder.

-Measure how deep you want your crayons to sit, then mark your drill bit with tape.
+A small log stump, power drill, and a half-inch drill bit are what you need to make this DIY crayon holder.
+Measure how deep you want your Crayola crayons to sit, and then mark your drill bit with tape.

 Begin drilling into your log, stopping when you reach the tape.
 Blow out sawdust and fill with crayons.